 3Persian Gulf dolphins and whales

-Dolphins and whales are among the mammals that live in the Persian Gulf and the Sea of Oman.
+Dolphins and whales are among the mammals that live in this gulf and the Sea of Oman.
 Bottlenose dolphins, as well as Porpoises live

 in the south of Qeshm Island, near the islands of Hengam, Salarak and Hormuz – Places that are exposed to various dangers.